MAPC/myschoolcommute2/README.md

 It is currently in active re-development.

 ## Dependencies
-This requires Postgres 9.4 and pgrouting.
+This project requires Postgres 9.4 and pgrouting.
 See http://www.kyngchaos.com/software/postgres.
+The setup process will fail without these dependencies.

+## Setup
+Run `bin/setup` in your terminal.